mickeygard/StarWarsDatabase/README.md

 ### `<Rasa Assistant />`

--pop up chat box while on home page, all othe pages Rasa will be minimized, but big enough pop up button to be visible
+- pop up chat box while on home page, all othe pages Rasa will be minimized, but big enough pop up button to be visible
+- Stretch Armstrong- use animated protocol droid as Avatar with pop-up dialogue box
 - train to search both APIs for longer form answers for users, and for images to use on their profiles

 ### `<HomePage />`